-Mr. Agee could not remember whether he had actually

-seen the photograph that Ms. Scaleti allegedly found.(381) When the Mexico photosurveillance operations did not look anything at all like Lee Harvey Oswald, Mr. Agee said that that was the first time he had ever heard that.
+Mr. Agee could not remember whether he had actually seen the photograph that Ms. Scaleti allegedly found.
+381/ When Mr. Agee was told that the photograph that the CIA produced from the Mexico photosurveillance operations did not look anything at all like Lee Harvey Oswald, Mr. Agee said that that was the first time he had ever heard that.
+He stated: